n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.humanticai.md

 # Humantic AI

-The Humantic AI node allows you to automate work in Humantic AI, and integrate HaloPSA with other applications. n8n has built-in support for a wide range of Humantic AI features, including creating, retrieving, and updating profiles.
+The Humantic AI node allows you to automate work in Humantic AI, and integrate Humantic AI with other applications. n8n has built-in support for a wide range of Humantic AI features, including creating, retrieving, and updating profiles.

 On this page, you'll find a list of operations the Humantic AI node supports and links to more resources.